metio/terraform-provider-k8s/docs/data-sources/apiextensions_crossplane_io_composition_v1_manifest.md

 Optional:

-- `combine` (Attributes) Combine is the patch configuration for a CombineFromComposite,CombineFromEnvironment, CombineToComposite or CombineToEnvironment patch. (see [below for nested schema](#nestedatt--spec--patch_sets--patches--combine))
+- `combine` (Attributes) Combine is the patch configuration for a CombineFromComposite, CombineFromEnvironment, CombineToComposite or CombineToEnvironment patch. (see [below for nested schema](#nestedatt--spec--patch_sets--patches--combine))
-- `from_field_path` (String) FromFieldPath is the path of the field on the resource whose value isto be used as input.
-Required when type is FromCompositeFieldPath,FromEnvironmentFieldPath, ToCompositeFieldPath, ToEnvironmentFieldPath.
+- `from_field_path` (String) FromFieldPath is the path of the field on the resource whose value is to be used as input.
+Required when type is FromCompositeFieldPath, FromEnvironmentFieldPath, ToCompositeFieldPath, ToEnvironmentFieldPath.
 - `patch_set_name` (String) PatchSetName to include patches from.
 Required when type is PatchSet.
 - `policy` (Attributes) Policy configures the specifics of patching behaviour. (see [below for nested schema](#nestedatt--spec--patch_sets--patches--policy))
-- `to_field_path` (String) ToFieldPath is the path of the field on the resource whose value willbe changed with the result of transforms.
-Leave empty if you'd like topropagate to the same path as fromFieldPath.
+- `to_field_path` (String) ToFieldPath is the path of the field on the resource whose value will be changed with the result of transforms.
+Leave empty if you'd like to propagate to the same path as fromFieldPath.
-- `transforms` (Attributes List) Transforms are the list of functions that are used as a FIFO pipe for theinput to be transformed. (see [below for nested schema](#nestedatt--spec--patch_sets--patches--transforms))
+- `transforms` (Attributes List) Transforms are the list of functions that are used as a FIFO pipe for the input to be transformed. (see [below for nested schema](#nestedatt--spec--patch_sets--patches--transforms))
 - `type` (String) Type sets the patching behaviour to be used.
-Each patch type may requireits own fields to be set on the Patch object.
+Each patch type may require its own fields to be set on the Patch object.

 <a id="nestedatt--spec--patch_sets--patches--combine"></a>
 ### Nested Schema for `spec.patch_sets.patches.combine`

 Required:

-- `strategy` (String) Strategy defines the strategy to use to combine the input variable values.Currently only string is supported.
+- `strategy` (String) Strategy defines the strategy to use to combine the input variable values.
+Currently only string is supported.
-- `variables` (Attributes List) Variables are the list of variables whose values will be retrieved andcombined. (see [below for nested schema](#nestedatt--spec--patch_sets--patches--combine--variables))
+- `variables` (Attributes List) Variables are the list of variables whose values will be retrieved and combined. (see [below for nested schema](#nestedatt--spec--patch_sets--patches--combine--variables))

 Optional:

-- `string` (Attributes) String declares that input variables should be combined into a singlestring, using the relevant settings for formatting purposes. (see [below for nested schema](#nestedatt--spec--patch_sets--patches--combine--string))
+- `string` (Attributes) String declares that input variables should be combined into a single string, using the relevant settings for formatting purposes. (see [below for nested schema](#nestedatt--spec--patch_sets--patches--combine--string))

 <a id="nestedatt--spec--patch_sets--patches--combine--variables"></a>
 ### Nested Schema for `spec.patch_sets.patches.combine.variables`

 Required:

-- `from_field_path` (String) FromFieldPath is the path of the field on the source whose value isto be used as input.
+- `from_field_path` (String) FromFieldPath is the path of the field on the source whose value is to be used as input.

 <a id="nestedatt--spec--patch_sets--patches--combine--string"></a>